-Suppose your dog is digging under the fence or trying to escape from your yard.
-Understand that most dogs are natural diggers.
+If your dog is digging under the fence or trying to escape from your yard, understand that most dogs are natural diggers.
 Whether they’re chasing a scent, trying to escape, or just having fun, digging under fences is common.
+This behaviour may frustrate many pet owners, but fortunately, there are effective ways to prevent it.

-This behaviour can frustrate pet owners, but fortunately, there are effective ways to prevent it.
 In this blog, we’ll guide you through the practical solution to stop your dog from digging while not hurting him in the process.

 We’ll also give you some insights on how to get the best fencing supplies in Melbourne so you can get your dream fence without any worry.